-One thing we have learned during the challenges of the pandemic is that the well-being of people, animals and the planet are interconnected.
-That there is ‘one health, one welfare’, and that protecting people means protecting animals too.
+The pandemic, with its likely link to a market selling wild animals in Wuhan, China, has shown us the inextricable links between the well-being of people, animals and the planet.
+It has powerfully highlighted there is ‘one health, one welfare’, and that protecting people means protecting animals too.

-Nature-friendly, regenerative farming has the power to be transformative; it not only builds back better soil health and biodiversity, but also provides for the very best health and welfare of people and animals.
+And all the food we eat should be produced using farming methods that have land restoration and people’s health at their core.
+Nature-friendly, regenerative farming has the power to transform our world.
+It builds better soil health and biodiversity and provides for the very best health and welfare of people and animals.

-With a series of important, high-level UN summits and conferences taking place in 2021 and 2022, Compassion in World Farming’s expert teams have already started engaging with all the key processes.
-We advocate and lobby for the transformation of our global food system and a UN Global Agreement on food and farming.
-One that recognises food’s central role in the success of addressing health, climate and biodiversity challenges.
-One that sets a course towards healthier food systems without factory farming and the over-reliance on animal-based diets.
+Through high-level UN summits and conferences, Compassion’s expert teams advocate for our global food system’s transformation.
+Food’s central role in the success of addressing health, climate and biodiversity challenges must be recognised.
+This will set us on a course towards healthier food systems without factory farming and the over-reliance on animal-based diets.

 If not now, then when?

 At COP26, meat was nowhere to be found on the agenda, only on the menu.Philip Lymbery on COP26